Native Files and native-formatted productions

 Producing documents as native files

-During Step 3 of the production process (Production Output) you will be able to choose the file format that you want to export the files in.
+During Step 3 of the production process (Production Output), you will be able to choose the file format that you want to export the files in.
 On this screen, if you select any of the 'Native' options, all files will be produced in their original format.
+To generate files in their 'Native' format you need to perform one of the following steps:

 NOTE: Even if you choose a non-native production format you can still force specific files types (e.g. PDF, .txt files, etc.) to be produced in their native format in the next step (Step 4.
 Native files options for production)

-In the final step of production (Step 8.
-Final Review and Submit production) the Production Wizard will give you a list of files that are about to be produced in their native format.
+In the final step of production (Step 10.
+Final Review and Submit production) the Production Wizard will flag issues with files that are produced as natives for the following reasons -

 When you are uploading files, it is preferable that you upload them in a native, or as near-to-native a format as possible.